ablomm/ablomm-cpu/docs/assembler/expressions.md

 ### Number

-Numbers are unsigned 32 bit integers.
+Numbers are unsigned 32-bit integers.
 Chars are also considered a number, as they are the UTF-32 encoding of the character.

 Example: `123`, `0x123`, and `'a'`.